dmwit/pulp/README.md

      0 named destinations out of 1000 (max.
 500000)
      224 words of extra memory for PDF output out of 10000 (max.
 10000000)

-...do your eyes automatically skip to the line about undefined references without conscious effort?
+...do your eyes automatically skip to the line about cross-references without conscious effort?
 Then you need `pulp`.
 Compare LaTeX's spew with what `pulp` has to say about that file:

     ./delta.tex:133-133: LaTeX warning: Float too large for page by 4.64713pt on input line 133.
     ./delta.tex:2649-2649: LaTeX warning: Float too large for page by 74.48848pt on input line 2649.